MicrobiologyETHZ/mbarq/docs/counting.md

     |---------|-----------|
     | ATGCATG | Barcode1  |

 - By default, will try to merge barcodes with edit distance of <= 2.
-This can be changed with ``-e``
+This can be changed with ``-e``.

 **Output Files**